pricingmonkey/rxjs-redux/README.md

 # RxJS-Redux

-React-Redux-like bindings for Redux Observable
+Simple, yet powerful, epics built on top of Redux-Observable.

 ## What is this?

-**Easy to understand** and **testable** alternative to managing asynchronous behaviour with [redux-observable](https://github.com/redux-observable/redux-observable).
+This library builds on top of [redux-observable](https://github.com/redux-observable/redux-observable) to help you implement epics that are **easy to understand** and **testable**.

+Our experience shows that RxJS by itself can be hard to learn, understand and manage.
+RxJS-Redux provides with a simple and consistent pattern for building epics that leverage the power of RxJS while keeping the epics simple.

 ## How it works

-This library is significantly influenced by [react-redux](https://github.com/reduxjs/react-redux).
+RxJS-Redux is for RxJS and Redux, what [react-redux](https://github.com/reduxjs/react-redux) is for React and Redux.
 So much so, that it can be explained with a rehashed description of react-redux:

 >rxjs-redux is conceptually pretty simple.
 It subscribes to the stream of Redux state, checks to see if the data your epic wants has changed, and re-executes the business logic of your epic.

-By reusing already familiar approach this library brings simplicity to your applications.
+If you're using react-redux for your UI, using rxjs-redux for Epics should be a no-brainer, thanks to the familiar approach.

 ## Install